Lord & Taylor to Close 10 Stores Including Flagship

 Now, the company claim Lord & Taylor will instead focus on their digital strategy, with less focus on physical store space.
 A representative commented that: “exiting this iconic space reflects Lord & Taylor’s increasing focus on its digital opportunity and HBC’s commitment to improving profitability.”

-The company believe that by cutting back on store space, they have a much great chance of turning around the business for the future: “The actions we have taken show that we are serious about improving results and better positioning HBC to deliver profitable growth.”
+The company believes that by cutting back on store space, they have a much great chance of turning around the business for the future: “The actions we have taken show that we are serious about improving results and better positioning HBC to deliver profitable growth.”

 The Lord & Taylor Flagship Sinks

 Lord & Taylor are known as one of the first American department stores.
 This is thanks to their gorgeous Fifth Avenue flagship, where they began the brand as we know it and have called home since 1914.
 The company opened the store’s doors on February 24th of that year, and have been in operation ever since.
-The iconic building itself has undergone several renovations, but remains a recognizable and famous building as part of Manhattan.
+The iconic building itself has undergone several renovations but remains a recognizable and famous building as part of Manhattan.
 So much so, that in 2007, New York City Landmarks Preservation Commission named it an official landmark of the city.

 The closing of the flagship will mark some big changes for the brand.
-No longer with a physical flagship store, they will remove some of the glamour and excitement surrounding the brand that have been building for over 100 years.
+No longer with a physical flagship store, they will remove some of the glamour and excitement surrounding the brand that has been building for over 100 years.
 9 other stores will close, all throughout 2019.
 Hudson’s Bay explained their decision further: “After evaluating best use scenarios for its New York City Fifth Avenue location, the Company has decided not to maintain a presence at this location following the turnover of the building to WeWork.”

 According to CNBC, this is following the company’s report of a net loss of $314 million Canadian dollars for the fiscal first quarter.